jberenike/jberenike.github.io/about.md

 **My favorite textual features** are metaphor, morpho-syntactic complexity, and modality --- approached as "style".

-**With regard to style**, that I operationalize as "an ensemble of features" (Herrmann, Schöch, Oskam-van Dalen, 2015) I investigate how holistic descriptions and assessments of literary writing (e.g., *opaque, transparent*, or *vivid*, see Herrmann, 2018a) may be measured by formal discourse features, such as word frequency (Herrmann, 2017), sentence complexity (by readability formula, Herrmann, in print), and part of speech (Herrmann, 2018a), but also metaphor (Herrmann, 2018b, in print; Herrmann, Dorst & Woll, in print) and narrative perspective (Herrmann, Mattner & Lauer, in preparation).
+**With regard to style**, that I operationalize as "an ensemble of features" (Herrmann, van Dalen-Oskam, Schöch, 2015) I investigate how holistic descriptions and assessments of literary writing (e.g., *opaque, transparent*, or *vivid*, see Herrmann, 2018a) may be measured by formal discourse features, such as word frequency (Herrmann, 2017), sentence complexity (by readability formula, Herrmann, in print), and part of speech (Herrmann, 2018a), but also metaphor (Herrmann, 2018b, in print; Herrmann, Woll & Dorst, in print) and narrative perspective (Herrmann, Mattner & Lauer, in preparation).
 With my colleagues at the SNSF project "Forschungslogiken" we are currently working on describing the style of (e)valuation ("(Be-)Wertung") of books and cooking recipes on the web.

 **My favorite literary epochs** (the term with fuzzy edges) are Realism and Modernism, specifically the transition from one to the other.
 I have been PI of the [corpus project "KOLIMO"](https://kolimo.uni-goettingen.de/index.html), building a representative comparative corpus of literary Modernism in German, rendered in XML (eXist).